 The MFC suppresses, monitors, and detects wildfire activity occurring day and night on approximately 19.8 million forested acres statewide.

 |Cause||# Wildfires||# Acres Burned|

-The Forest Information Department also utilized mass media outlets (radio, television, and print) and social media outlets (Facebook, Twitter, and YouTube) to release forestry and agency information to the public.
+The Forest Information Department utilizes mass media outlets (radio, television, newspaper, web, print) and social media outlets (Facebook, Twitter, YouTube) to reach the public.

 *Data does not include participants from the MS State Fair, MS Wildlife Extravaganza, or the MS Garden and Patio Show.

 - $62,800 was distributed to state and local governments, non profit groups, and educational institutions through the Urban and Community Forestry Challenge Grant Program.